dipanjal/smalldiff/README.md

 # SmallDiff

-SmallDiff is a Python library that identifies differences between two objects.
-It converts objects to python dictionary first then uses recursive algorithm to compare the keys and values of the dictionaries and return a dictionary of the differences.
+SmallDiff is a Python library inspired by **_assertJ_** that provides a simple way to identify differences between two Python objects.
+It is designed to be easy to use and highly flexible, allowing you to compare objects of any type, including dictionaries, lists, and custom classes.
+SmallDiff uses a recursive algorithm to compare the values of the objects and return a map of the differences.
+With SmallDiff, you can quickly identify the changes between two objects and take appropriate action.
+Whether you're working on a small script or a large project, SmallDiff can help you write more robust and reliable code.

 ## Installation